 RevenueHits offers a nice variety of ad types including banners, pop ups, XML feeds, buttons, and interstitials.

 They offer both contextual and geo-targeted ads.
 They are a performance-based network (CPA), not a CPC or CPM network.
 So make sure you understand that you are paid when a visitor to your site takes specific actions INSTEAD of being paid when they click on an ad.

 We hope this list gives you an idea of the possibilities you have available.
 Our third-party ad network pick is Google Adsense because of the ease to implement and the reporting features.
-If your website is not approved or your Adsense approval is revoked, then one of these other banner ad networks should fit the bill and be able to generate additional online revenue for your station website.
+If your website is not approved or your Adsense approval is ever revoked, then you should be able to find a replacement above to continue generating additional online revenue for your station website.